MagicTelecom/mt_php_sdk/README.md

 }
 ```

-## 11. Get the list of caller locations for the specific account
+## 11. Get the list of caller locations for an account

 ```php
 try {